United States National Security Council: Membership

+As of 2021, the NSC is chaired by the president, in accordance with statute and National Security Memorandum–2.

-The National Security Council, as of 2021 and as per statute and National Security Memorandum–2, is chaired by the president.
-Its members are the vice president (statutory), the secretary of state (statutory), the secretary of the treasury (statutory), the secretary of defense (statutory), the secretary of energy (statutory), the assistant to the president for national security affairs (non-statutory), the assistant to the president and director of the Office of Science and Technology Policy (non-statutory), the attorney general (non-statutory), the secretary of homeland security (non-statutory), and the representative of the United States to the United Nations (non-statutory).
+The other members are the vice president (statutory), the secretary of state (statutory), the secretary of the treasury (statutory), the secretary of defense (statutory), the secretary of energy (statutory), the Assistant to the president for National Security Affairs (Note: More commonly known as the "National Security Advisor")(non-statutory), the assistant to the president and director of the Office of Science and Technology Policy (non-statutory), the attorney general (non-statutory), the secretary of homeland security (non-statutory), and the representative of the United States to the United Nations (non-statutory).

 The chairman of the Joint Chiefs of Staff is the military advisor to the council, the director of national intelligence is the intelligence advisor, and the director of national drug control policy is the drug control policy advisor.
 The chief of staff to the president, White House counsel, and the assistant to the president for economic policy are also regularly invited to attend NSC meetings.
-The attorney general, the director of the Office of Management and Budget and the director of the Central Intelligence Agency are invited to attend meetings pertaining to their responsibilities.
+The attorney general, the director of the Office of Management and Budget and the director of the Central Intelligence Agency are also invited to attend meetings pertaining to their responsibilities.
 The heads of other executive departments and agencies, as well as other senior officials, are invited to attend meetings of the NSC when appropriate.